gwct/grampa/README.md

 `python grampa.py -s [species tree file] -g [gene trees file] -o [output file name]`

+This would perform a full search for the optimal MUL-tree on the species tree.

 ### Input

 There are two main inputs for the program.